-Table 2.
-Distribution of three groups of respondents in both the retrospective and contextual-labeling study.
-"10 Uncomfortable" indicates respondents who labelled all 10 emails as uncomfortable, "10 Comfortable" indicates respondents who labelled all 10 emails as comfortable, and "Mixed comfortable" indicates respondents who reported a mixture of both comfortable and uncomfortable emails.
+Table 2: Distribution of three groups of respondents in both the retrospective and contextual-labeling study.
+"10 Uncomfort" indicates respondents who labelled all 10 emails as uncomfortable, "10 Comfort" indicates all 10 emails as comfortable, and "Mixed" indicates a mixture of both comfortable and uncomfortable emails.

-In addition to collecting job demographics, the labeling tool collected general measurements of the participants' calendars and email inboxes.
-For performance reasons, these coarse measurements are constrained to examining users' 300 most recent emails, together with the last 7 days of their calendar.
-75.15% of participants' inboxes contained fewer than 300 emails received during this 7-day window (average: 103.7), allowing a full measurement of email-meeting co-occurrences during the week.
-These participants' 7-day calendars contained an average of 13.84 meetings (SD: 9.04).
+contained an average of 13.84 meetings (SD: 9.04).
 On average participants received emails during 7.35 (53%) of these meetings (SD: 6.10).
 In other words, slightly more than half of all meetings were interrupted by email.

 A similar analysis can be performed for the remaining 24.85% who received more than 300 emails.
 Here, the results cover a variable time frame that is necessarily shorter than a week.
-For these participants, their most recent 300 inbox emails cooccurred with an average of 8.74 meetings (SD: 6.14).
+For these participants, their most recent 300 inbox emails co-occurred with an average of 8.74 meetings (SD: 6.14).
 These participants' 7-days calendars contained an average of 18.83 meetings (SD: 11.66), suggesting that at least 46% of their meetings are interrupted by email.

-The remaining analysis considers specific email-meeting pairs that are sampled from participant's calendars and email inboxes.
+The remaining analysis considers specific email-meeting pairs that are sampled from participant's calendars and inboxes.
 Unlike the above-mentioned aggregate measures, the sampling procedure is not constrained by the 7-day, 300-email, limit.

-Prevalence of the information disclosure risk
+4.3.2 Prevalence of the information disclosure risk.
 As detailed in the procedure section, participants were asked to answer questions about 10 email-meeting pairs.
 To generate these pairs, we randomly sampled a meeting, then randomly sampled an email received during the meeting.
-Mirroring the analysis of the retrospective survey, 90 out of 169 people (53.3%) had at least one email whose notification they rated as uncomfortable sharing (i.e., they selected a comfort rating of < 4 on the 7-point Likert scale for sharing the sender, subject and first sentence of the email).
+Mirroring the analysis of the retrospective survey, 90 out of 169 people (53.3%) had at least one email whose notification they rated as uncomfortable sharing (i.e., they selected a comfort rating of <= 4 on the 7-point Likert scale for sharing the sender, subject and first sentence of the email).
 This proportion is nearly identical to that which was found in the retrospective survey for emails delivered to work inboxes (53.4%, Figure 2).

-Three groups of respondents

-Earlier, when we analyzed the results of the retrospective survey, we observed that respondents could be bundled into three groups based on how they rated their comfort levels in sharing the notifications of their 10 most-recent emails with the attendees of their most recent meeting.
-Now, in this labeling study, participants were asked to label 10 emails known to have actually arrived during 10 distinct meetings.
+4.3.3 Three groups of respondents.
+Earlier, when we analyzed the results of the retrospective survey, we observed that respondents fell into three groups based on their responses to a hypothetical scenario in which they received notifications of their 10 most-recent emails while attending their most recent meeting.
+In this labeling study, participants were asked to label 10 emails known to have actually arrived during 10 distinct meetings.
 This allows a more ecologically valid analysis of this phenomenon.
+For comparison purposes we transform the 7-point Likert scale to a binary scale.
+Here scores > 4 (neutral) affirm that the user is comfortable with the notification.
 Results are presented in Table 2, together with the distribution reported in our retrospective survey.
-The results show that 23% of the respondents were uncomfortable sharing any of 10 emails in the respective meetings (indicated under the heading "10 Uncomfortable" in Table 2), while 41% of the respondents were comfortable sharing all of the 10 emails (10 Comfortable in Table 2), and 36% of them were uncomfortable sharing some emails ("Mixed Comfortable" in Table 2).
+The results show that 23% of the respondents were uncomfortable sharing any of 10 emails in the respective meetings ("10 Uncomfort"), while 41% of the respondents were comfortable sharing all of the

+10 emails ("10 Comfort"), and 36% of them were uncomfortable sharing some emails ("Mixed").
 Notably, the distribution of users is roughly consistent across both the retrospective survey and the labeling tool (for work inboxes).
 This suggests that, although the retrospective survey involved a hypothetical situation, its findings closely match those of real-world scenarios.
 The distribution of the groups also resembles the classical trichotomy of the Westin Index; but, again, we are sensitive to the fact that these preferences can be highly nuanced and context-sensitive.
-To that end, we explore contextual factors below, as well as later in the section entitled "Predicting Comfort Level".
+To that end, we explore contextual factors below, as well as later in the section 5.